-- Embrace digital technology to optimise all interactions from customer acquisition to renewal - and every step in between - 2.
+- 1. Embrace digital technology to optimise all interactions from quote to bind to renewals and every step in between - 2.
 Digitally collaborate in the insurance ecosystem to deliver superior service - 3.
-Partner with future-focused tech providers to create greater business value
+Partner with future-focused technology providers to create greater business value